We totally get it, you’re going to Disney World and you want to do all the BEST things!

 Carrot Cake Cookie

 It’s made with two chunky pieces of carrot cake filled with SO MUCH yummy cream cheese frosting.
-It’s also one of the cheaper options on our list for only $3.99!
+You can snag this beauty for $4.99!

 And speaking of cookies in Hollywood Studios, let’s chat about the Wookiee Cookie!
 First up, if you wanna get Star Wars technical on it, it’s a Wookiee cookie, but many people spell it Wookie.
 If you’re a fan of oatmeal creme pies, then this was made for you.